-The Trust provides donations across the diverse sectors of art & culture, heritage, environment, education, sport and recreation and community welfare.
-These donations support important and innovative projects that provide improved standards of living, safety, health and welfare.
-Since its beginning, the Trust has distributed in excess of $150 million across the community.
+The Trust provides grants across the diverse sectors of art & culture, heritage & environment, education, sport and recreation and community.
+These grants support important and innovative projects that provide improved standards of living, safety, health and welfare.
+Since its beginning, the Trust has distributed in excess of $185 million across the community.

 The Trust had its origins in the Dunedin Savings Bank, established in 1864 by public spirited citizens seeking to encourage thrift within the community, and distribute surplus profits to charitable causes.
 The establishment of the Bank was sanctioned by the Government under the Savings Bank Act 1858, which however failed to make provision for the disbursement of surplus profits for charitable purposes which was a key objective when the Bank was established.
 This was rectified in 1878 with the passing of the Dunedin Savings Bank Profits Bill.
 The Bank's first gift of 7,515 pounds was donated to the Otago Benevolent Trust in 1879, which in todays terms is over $1 million.